Is Reckless Driving a Misdemeanor or a Felony in Virginia?

 Reckless driving, whether the charge is based on excessive speed or results from an accident, is a crime in Virginia.
-There are numerous out of state drivers and some Virginia drivers who are shocked to learn traveling on a highway at 81 miles per hour in a 70 mile per hour zone may be charged as reckless driving.
-Under this specific circumstance, a person may actually be charged with reckless driving for going eleven miles over the posted speed limit.
+There are numerous out of state drivers and some Virginia drivers who are shocked to learn traveling on a highway over 85 miles per hour in a 70 mile per hour zone may be charged as reckless driving.
+Under this specific circumstance, a person may actually be charged with reckless driving for going fifteen miles over the posted speed limit.

 In Virginia, reckless driving is a Class 1 misdemeanor.
 There are four classifications of criminal misdemeanors in Virginia.
 Class 4 and Class 3 misdemeanors are only finable criminal offenses.
 Class 2 misdemeanors are punishable by confinement in jail for not more than six months and/or a fine of not more than $1,000.
 In Virginia, a Class 1 misdemeanor is the misdemeanor with the most severe potential punishment.
 A person convicted of a Class 1 misdemeanor may be sent to jail for not more than twelve months and/or fined not more than $2,500.
 Reckless driving is only one of many crimes classified as a Class 1 misdemeanor in Virginia.
 Examples of other crimes classified as Class 1 misdemeanors are driving under the influence of alcohol, first offense, driving under the influence of alcohol, second offense, assault and battery, trespass, and sexual battery.